 12. In the MAP Views panel click the Extras layer and drag it into the world MAP View.

 The Extras layer is moved to the coordinate system of the world MAP View.
 It is immediately transformed from Robinson to WGS 84 coordinate system and aligns with the data in the world_area layer.

 Edit layer names using search and replace

 13. In the MAP Views panel option menu, click Layer Name Search & Replace.

 14. In the Find what box, type _area.
 In the Replace with box, type _layer.
-Click the Replace All button.
+Click the OK button.

 The text _area is replaced with _layer in the name of all applicable layers.